-One of the ways I wanted to incorporate the benefits of essential oils into my daily routine was to diffuse them.
-Since I bought my first diffuser, I haven`t looked back…….
+One of the ways I decided to incorporate the benefits of essential oils into my daily routine was to diffuse them.
+I found that there are lots of ways to do this and set out to find the best method.
+Here’s what I found:

 This diffuser is very effective in that the essential oil is attached directly to the device, so there is no heat or water involved.
 It works like a perfume atomizer to create fine particles of the pure oil and blowing them into the air so they can be absorbed faster.
 If you want to get a continuous and constant flow of essential oil to quickly saturate the air, this is the diffuser for you.
 Unfortunately, because you are getting such a strong and potent concentration of the oil, you will also run out of oil faster.
 It is generally recommended to use timers with these devices to run for about 15 minutes per hour to not only conserve oils, but to allow the senses to process the therapeutic effects of the oils.
 The downside to these diffusers is that they can be more expensive than some of the others on the market, are loud, and use up oils faster (as mentioned previously).